TheAttila/Gesture-Themes/README.md

 # Gesture-Themes - Change the color and/or size of the Android Navigation Gesture Bar

 # Support
-- Only roms
+- Only AOSP Roms
 - Android 10/13

 # Installation
-- Make the sick of one of the themes
+- Download one of the themes
 - Flash in Magisk
-- Follow the inscriptions
+- Follow the Instructions
 - Reboot

 # Themes